gocomu/comu/README.md

 ### Go

-If you don't have `go` installed already, here is the [official documenation](https://golang.org/doc/install).
+If you don't have Go installed already, here is the [official documenation](https://golang.org/doc/install).

 ### PortAudio